kfreemantle/reading-notes/code-102/RD3.md

 - **git push** is used to publish the commits to the Github page.  *This is actually shipping the box of toys.

 If you've made changes in the browser in GitHub, the command **git pull** can be used to pull any different changes into your local environment from Github origin/main.

+### Things I want to know more about

+- I want to get a better sense of what is and is not a 'meaningful' change.
+- How do people pull reports on version change history?
+I bet it could be useful data for a BA.'
+- Git stores a **reference** for each committed change.
+How is that reference generated and later accessed?